rishiselvakumaran98/CS_Insiders/README.md

 # Login/ Signup features:

-- Users who wish to add a new blog under the CS_insiders must create a profile under the website, before adding new blogs related to CS.
+- Users who wish to add a new blog under the CS_insiders must create a profile under the website.

 - Upon login, users have new features and privileges such as ability to add new blogs, add likes and comments to existing blogs, and edit/view blogs that were created by them.